-- you made a pure mistake and were not given the opportunity to remedy the situation (i.e. you thought that you had the oldest pub in the region)
+- you made an honest mistake and were not given the opportunity to remedy the situation (i.e. you thought that you had the oldest pub in the region)

 - your statement was based on information supplied by a third party

 - the statement was made by some 'other person' such as a guidebook or newspaper article ('other person' does not mean any of your employees).

 However, in any defence, you would still have to show that you took all reasonable care and exercised all due diligence to check that the facts were true in any publication or statement.
 You should keep written records of those efforts so you can prove what you did (e.g. a copy of your brochure or information sheet marked to show the checks you made).

 Engaging in unfair trading practices can not only result in a criminal prosecution (see Enforcement and penalties above) but it may also result in a civil claim being brought against you by any person who has suffered loss as a result of a false statement.
 This stems from what is referred to in law as misrepresentation.

 Misrepresentation occurs where a party is induced to enter into a contract by certain statements that later turn out to be untrue.
 With respect to tourism businesses, these could again include statements regarding:

 For example, if Mr Anderson and his family had booked into a bed and breakfast with an assurance that it was only 'five minutes from the beach' and it turned out to be a half-hour drive he would be able to either:

 - refuse to continue with the booking and claim damages from you for any losses incurred as a result

 - continue staying with you but claim damages for his, and his family's, distress and disappointment.